Why Choose A Travel Study Course?

 The Application and Registration Process

 It is advisable not to delay as deadlines apply and courses may fill up quickly.
-First, read the Travel Study Payment Policy and visit the travel webpages to review important detail and to apply.
+First, read the Travel Study Payment Policy and visit the travel webpages to review important details and to apply.
 If you have specific questions regarding the program, please contact the instructor directly.
 The instructor will review each applicant individually.

 We strongly advise you discuss with the instructor your interest in this program.
 Be aware there are financial implications upon submission of your application.
 If the instructor notifies CDE you have been “admitted”, you will receive an email asking you to accept or decline.
 By selecting the “apply now” button via the short programs travel web link you are indicating your commitment to participate and pay the non-refundable deposit.
 The instructor must issue an override to each student on the roster.
 Students who have not followed the guidelines of the travel study application process will not be provided an override.
 You can view the registration schedule here.